Dealership SEO internet marketing: does car dealer SEO still matter?

-Does car dealer SEO matter…why, yes, it does!
+Does dealership SEO marketing matter anymore?
+Why, yes, it does!
 Here’s why.
-Organic traffic is the #1 source of web traffic for the average car dealer website in 2021.
+Organic traffic is a top source of web traffic for the average car dealer website.

 This includes search for new vehicles (“front of house”) as well as search for parts and service marketing (“back of house”).